Regime information for Styal Prison

 Learning and Skills

-Styal has a self-contained education department offering nationally accredited programmes in hairdressing, beauty, skills for life, computer & office skills, basic computers, art and design, individual learning, ESOL, outreach education, catering, silver service, industrial cleaning, painting & decorating, and Open University support.
+Styal has a self-contained education department offering nationally accredited programmes in hairdressing, beauty, functional skills, ICT, business admin, art and design, ESOL, outreach education, catering, industrial cleaning, painting & decorating, horticulture, media, customer service, employability skills and Open University support.
 All courses can be accessed on a part or full time basis and mothers on the Mother and Baby Unit (MBU) can also access crèche places and then attend education.

 Gymnasium and Sports

-There is a comprehensive PE programme offering an impressive range of activities focused on the women's needs.
-PE is offered during the core day, at weekends and four evenings per week.
-Information about facilities and activities is available in reception, on the First Night Centre and on residential accommodation.
+There is a comprehensive PE programme offering an impressive range of activities focused on the women's needs including provision for the over 50’s, mothers and babies, and those with mental health and substance misuse issues PE is offered during the core day, at weekends and four evenings per week.
+Information about facilities and activities is available in reception, on the First Night Centre, Women’s Centre and on residential accommodation.

 The PE department offers a variety of course work predominantly aimed at promoting healthy lifestyles but also focusing on the resettlement agenda by delivering courses that lead to nationally accredited qualifications.

-Employment is also available in Gardens, Kitchens, Housekeeping, Estate Cleaning, Reception, Drop in Centre, Health Care Centre, Visits, Mental Health Resources Centre, CALM Centre, Support Mentors, Gymnasium and the Library.
+Employment is also available in Land based Activities, Kitchens, House Cleaning, Reception, Women’s Centre, Health Care Centre, Visits, Mental Health Resources Centre, Gymnasium and the Library.

 The quality of work is generally good, activity levels are high and purposeful, and nationally recognised qualifications are obtainable in several employment areas.